happyfoxinc/helpstack-android/README.md

 Installating the HelpStack library is fairly straight-forward.

+### [Eclipse/ADT]:
 1. Clone or download the library along with its dependencies from the Git repository.
 2. Import it as a library project into your Application.
 3. Set the flag for *manifestmerger.enabled* to *true* in your *project.properties* file:

         manifestmerger.enabled=true

+### [Android Studio]:

+1. Add jcenter as a repository to your app's build.gradle
+2. Add com.tenmiles:helpstack:1.0 as a dependency

+        repositories {
+          jcenter()
+        }

+        dependencies {
+          compile 'com.tenmiles:helpstack:1.0'
+        }

+You might face a few issues, depending on your app.

+1. **Attribute is already present**: Follow the instructions suggested by Android Studio, which is along the lines of adding

+        tools:replace="android:label"

+  to your *application* tag.
+2. **Duplicate files copied in APK**, listing some library jars: HelpStack uses some libraries and your app might be using the same.
+To avoid using the library from HelpStack, exclude it when you add the dependency.
+For example, if the library is *httpmime*, import the library in the manner below:

+    compile ('com.tenmiles:helpstack:1.0') {
+      exclude group: 'org.apache.httpcomponents', module: 'httpmime'
+    }

 ## Using the Library

 Broadly speaking, there are just 3 steps to begin using HelpStack within your app: